PRADAN seeks to enable poor rural families to live a life of dignity.Mission

 PRADAN looks for concrete livelihood interventions in the local context after a scientific evaluation of the specific environments.
 We constantly seeks to extend intervention that is sharper and more relevant, aided by a thorough process of action, reflection, and learning.

-As rural poverty is so widespread and multifaceted, it is not possible for any single actor to make a significant dent on the problem merely on its own.
-Efforts will be sustainable only when made at multiple levels and in a scale that is significant.
+Since rural poverty is so widespread and multifaceted, it is not possible for any single actor to make a significant dent in the problem merely on its own.
+Efforts will be sustainable only when made at multiple levels and at a scale that is significant.
 Therefore, PRADAN also collaborates with, educates, and influences mainstream actors in development.
-A gap exists between the mainstream and the grassroots, and PRADAN is competent in effectively filling such void.
+A gap exists between the mainstream and the grassroots, and PRADAN is competent in effectively filling such a void.
 Moreover, PRADAN strives to share its experiences with other development workers, recognising the unfortunate fact that knowledge about processes in addressing rural poverty is severely limited.

 PRADAN carries out all of these programmes with the collective hard work of its highly skilled and dedicated workforce.
 The organisation recruits and deploys high-quality human resources at the grassroots, inducting, nurturing, and developing professional development workers who are able to operate in a wide spectrum, are capable to reverse roles, are self-regulating, and continually seeking excellence in their tasks.